Bake to the roots

 1. Preheat the oven to 180°C (350°F).
 Peel the pears, half them and core them.
 Set aside.

 3. Cut the puff pastry into a circle that is as big as the frying pan.
 My puff pastry was so long, I could cut out two circles and place them on top of each other.
 Prick several times with a fork.
 Place the puff pastry on top of the pears and tuck the edges of the pastry under along the sides.
 Bake the Tart for about 32-36 minutes until the puff pastry is golden and crisp.
-Take out oven the oven and let sit for a few minutes, so the caramel can firm up a bit, then very (!) carefully flip it onto a serving plate.
+Take it out oven the oven and let it sit for a few minutes so the caramel can firm up a bit, then very (!) carefully flip it onto a serving plate.
 Make sure the serving plate sits snug on the frying pan, or you will spill hot caramel sauce everywhere.
 Serve warm with some ice cream.

 Notes